FransiscoDot/react-environment/README.md

 - add scripts to package.json for automate tasks like "start", "lint:watch"...
 - install babel and related modules, add .babelrc, run scripts with 'babel-node' and use es6 syntax
 - install webpack and webpack-dev-middleware, add webpack configuration and attached the bundle created by webpack to html
 - add webpack-dev-middlware to srcServer.js
+- install eslint and related modules, add .eslintrc.json for defined rules, add scripts for run lint and lint:watch